Nursing

 - Make clinical judgments and management decisions to ensure accurate and safe care.

-- Use evidenced based data to support clincal decision making.
+- Use evidenced based data to support clinical decision making.

 Program Emphasis